NethServer/docs/administrator-manual/en/ha.rst

 **Example**

-The MySQL daemons listens to a virtual IP and stores the data inside the DRBD partition.
+The MySQL daemon listens on a virtual IP and stores the data inside the DRBD partition.
-In case of failure of master node, the service will be restarted on the secondary node.
+In case of failure of the master node, mysqld service will be restarted on the secondary node.
 All clients connect to MySQL using the virtual IP.

 Limitations
 ===========

-* The LDAP service, and all services depending on it, can't be clustered.
+* The LDAP service and all services depending on it can't be clustered.
   We recommend the use of and external LDAP server.
 * Nodes can have only one green interface
 * Only STONITH fence devices are supported